radheshpai87/SkillBridge/replit.md

 SkillBridge is a full-stack web application that connects college students and local youth with small businesses seeking short-term help through affordable gigs.
 The platform serves as a marketplace for micro-opportunities, enabling skill-based matching between students offering services (content creation, tutoring, design, etc.) and businesses posting gigs.

-The application is built as a modern single-page application with a React frontend, Express backend, and PostgreSQL database, following a clean architectural pattern with clear separation between client and server concerns.
+The application is built as a modern single-page application with a React frontend, Express backend, and MongoDB database, following a clean architectural pattern with clear separation between client and server concerns.

 ## User Preferences